eonil/swift-codeview-v5/README.md

 There are two change trackings .

 - In `CodeEditing.timeline`.
 - In `CodeStorage.timeline`.
-You can access this through `CodeEditing.source.timeline`.
+You can access this through `CodeEditing.storage.timeline`.

 At `CodeEditing` level, timeline tracks undo/redo history with unique version number.
 For any changes, it makes a new point in timeline with new version number.